I was recently tagged into a conversation on Twitter. The thread started with this summary of findings about open plan offices:

 One Last Thing

-I’m currently conducting research on remote teams for my PhD thesis and I’m looking for teams to participate.
-If you might be interested, you can reach me at firstname.lastname@example.org.
+I’m currently conducting research on remote teams for my PhD thesis.
+If you’d like to know more about my research, you can reach me at firstname.lastname@example.org.

 I hope this article helped and was interesting.
 Let me know if you have any questions or comments.